HomeLatest NewsOpinionHere's how MoRTH uses IBMS to overhaul bridge management system in India

 IBMS is totally digitised system, where in the data collection on field is done on a tablet loaded with software and is transmitted to the server in headquarters which is validated and analysed using the IBMS software, by the team of experienced bridge engineers to generate the reports and updates to the department for necessary action.

-Similar initiatives of are essential for all infrastructure projects like roads, wherein few projects are in progress in the country and whereas, all heavy industrial plants like power plants, steel plants, oil industries, irrigation projects, Airports, production units also need similar systems for the civil and steel structures for sustaining them in safe level of operations over a long period.
+Similar initiatives of asset management systems are essential for all infrastructure projects like roads, wherein few projects are in progress in the country and whereas, all heavy industrial plants like power plants, steel plants, oil industries, irrigation projects, Airports, production units also need similar systems for the civil and steel structures for sustaining them in safe level of operations over a long period.

 The author is Managing Director of IDDC Engineers Pvt Ltd.